Journal Policies

 • Quality of research and argument: Is the argument void of any flaws?
 Are methods or theories explained sufficiently and consistently employed?
 Is all relevant earlier literature sufficiently acknowledged and discussed?

-• Organization and presentation: Is the argument of the article clearly structured and easy to follow?
+• Organisation and presentation: Is the argument of the article clearly structured and easy to follow?
 Is the material effectively presented and are sources clearly identified?

 • Language: Are language and style appropriate to the subject of the article, bearing in mind that authors might not be native speakers of English?